 (1) When the clerk gives an order under regulation 19(1)(c) a party wanting to request answers to interrogatories may lodge and serve the request within the period ordered by the clerk.

-(2) The request for answers to interrogatories must be in the approved form.
+(2) The request for answers to interrogatories must be in the court-approved form.

+[Regulation 29 amended: SL 2022/100 r.
+47.]

 30. Party must answer interrogatories when ordered

 (1) Subject to any objection under regulation 31, when the clerk gives an order under regulation 19(1)(c) and a request is lodged and served under regulation 29, the party receiving the request must lodge and serve the answers within the period ordered by the clerk.

-(2) The answers must be in the approved form.
+(2) The answers must be in the court-approved form.

 (3) An order under regulation 19(1)(c) may require a party to provide the answers in an affidavit.

+[Regulation 30 amended: SL 2022/100 r.
+47.]

 31. Objection to answering interrogatories

 A party may object to answering an interrogatory if the answer —